pranavskurup/statistics-app/SOLUTION.md

 ## Storage

-storing of statistics data is done by class *app.statistics.n26.storage.StatisticStore*.
+Storing of statistics data is done by class *app.statistics.n26.storage.StatisticStore*.
 It internally uses *java.util.concurrent.ConcurrentHashMap* to store data.

 ## Test cases
 ### JUnit Test cases
-You can find unit test cases under package *app.statistics.n26.models* Test cases are written using JUnit to test functionality of methods in classes
+You can find unit test cases under package *app.statistics.n26.models* .
+Test cases are written using JUnit to test functionality of methods in classes.

-### Behavior Driven Test Cases Test cases
+### Behavior-driven development Test cases
-You can find *Behavior Driven Test(BDD)* cases under package *bdd* and feature files under test resources
+You can find *Behavior-driven development(BDD)* cases under package *bdd* and feature files under test resources

 Cucumber is used to implement BDD